Consultation on Midlothian’s public toilets

 Council were presented with the option of introducing three self-cleaning, opening and closing public conveniences in Bonnyrigg, Dalkeith and Penicuik town centres.
 Recommendations were also made to close current facilities at Loanhead and Gorebridge.

 However those plans were rejected at the time with council agreeing a public consultation should take place before any decision was made.

 The plans for automatic facilities will now be available at drop-in events later this month for residents to consider while an online survey is also open for those wishing to give their feedback online.

 Dates for consultation drop-in events are:

 - Tuesday 27 March, 2:30pm - 7pm at Penicuik Centre

 - Wednesday 28 March, 2:30pm - 7pm at Dalkeith Library & Arts Centre

 - Thursday 29 March, 2:30pm - 7pm at Lasswade Centre Library

 The survey and further information about the consultation.

-The consultation closes on 6 April 2018.
+The consultation closes at 2pm on 6 April 2018.